jotech/gapseq/docs/install.md

 ```

 ## Centos/Fedora/RHEL

+> [!NOTE]
+> The recommended aligners diamond and mmseqs2 are not installed with the following commands, because these tools are currently not available in the YUM package manager.
+To use diamond/mmseqs2 with gapseq, please follow the installation instructions here: ([diamond](https://diamond.readthedocs.io/en/latest/Getting-Started/Installation/), [mmseqs2](https://github.com/soedinglab/MMseqs2?tab=readme-ov-file#installation)).

 ```sh
 # Installation of main system dependencies
 sudo yum install ncbi-blast+ git glpk-devel hmmer bc libcurl-devel curl openssl-devel libsbml-devel